runtime-enforcement/whyenf/eval/enforcement/README.md

 You can run
 ```
-python3 evaluate_rq3.py
+python3 evaluate_rq3.py option [-e ENFPOLY_PATH] [-g] [-s]
 ```
 to run the performance measurements described in Section 7.
+The options are as in Step 3.

 This script uses the replayer script in `replayer.py` and the trace generator in `generator.py`.